Establishing boundaries and why they matter

 It is also up to your discretion to decide whether it is appropriate for your support worker to give you a gift on special occasions.
 If for some reason you feel uncomfortable accepting a gift, it is okay to decline even if you think it may cause offense, as this helps to maintain your professional relationship.

 Identity theft and/or data breaching: is becoming a very real danger, and the most vulnerable are at the highest risk of being taken advantage of.
 Do not share any ‘secret’ information such as bank account details, pin numbers, or passwords.
 Take necessary steps to tighten your data security if this information is openly available on your computer, or written down somewhere in your home.
 Be very specific about the rule of no photographs and videos while at workWhen part of the job description includes outings or attending social events, the worker should understand that their role in those situations is primarily to assist the client and not for their own participation.
-They are also NOT permitted to share any of the details on their own social media networks unless they have specific permission to do so.
+They are also not permitted to share any of the details on their own social media networks unless they have specific permission to do so.